What is Sweden famous for?

-The city is built on a handful of islands, and a sightseeing boat trip is a well invested time for the first-time visitor.
+The city is built on a handful of islands, and a sightseeing boat trip is a well-invested time for a first-time visitor.
 Make sure to visit Gamla Stan, the old town where the Royal Palace is located.
 The royal family’s official residence, Drottningholm, is a perfect day trip close to the city.
-You can go here by boat from the City Hall several times per day.
+You can go here by boat from City Hall several times per day.

 Tyresta National Park is also an excellent option as it is a mere half an hour ride from Stockholm.
 Did you know free camping is legal there?

 Two hours’ drive west from Stockholm, you’ll find the city Örebro.
 Central in the city, you’ll find the old castle on an island in the river Svartån.
 There are many good restaurants in the city center.
 Frimis is one of the best, with a great panoramic view of the castle and the river.
 Further down the stream, you can find Wadköping.
 Old buildings have been moved here from all over the city to show the visitors how life was led in the 1700s.

 Vättern is the second largest lake in Sweden.
 On the east side of the lake, you can find the small town Gränna.
 This is a very popular summer destination for Swedes.
 The town is famous for a kind of peppermint candy called polkagrisar.
 The traditional colors are red and white, but nowadays, there are all colors and flavors available.
 There are several candy factories open daily to visit where you can shop and even watch the manufacturing process.